Patrick Dougherty (American football): Ball State (Second Stint)

 In 2014, Dougherty earned his first full-time opportunity at the Division 1 level when he returned to Ball State as the tight ends coach and recruiting coordinator.
 The hired was a key piece in quieting rumors of Lembo’s departure, as he continued to fill out his staff.
 Following the 2015 season, Lembo resigned, and Ball State hired Mike Neu as the new head coach.
 Dougherty was retained by Neu, and promoted to special teams coordinator.
 He was promoted again, to assistant head coach, in February 2020.

 Over the course of Dougherty’s time at the Muncie, Indiana University, he developed over 20 all-conference players, helped guide the Cardinals to their first Mid-American Conference title inover 20 years, achieve their first ever bowl victory, and their first ever year-ending rankings in the AP and coaches polls.

 Ball State led the MAC in kickoff returns in 2017 and finished in the top three in the conference two other times, as well as 21st nationally in return efficiency in 2019.
 The kickoff coverage unit has consistently been at the top of the league, finishing among the top 20 in the country in 2019, while the punt return unit has finished in the top three of the MAC multiple times.

 Dougherty's special teams on the 2020 championship squad ranked second in the MAC in kickoff average, featured all-conference return specialist Justin Hall and punter Nathan Snyder, and registered a blocked field goal in the MAC Championship Game and blocked punt in the Arizona Bowl.

 The special teams units also contributed on the scoreboard with two touchdowns via kick returns and one coming from a blocked punt.
 Dougherty helped kick returner Malik Dunner earn All-MAC honors three straight years in 2017, 2018 and 2019, and guided kicker Morgan Hagee to a new Ball State PAT record in 2018 (129).
 Hagee finished his Ball State career ranked third in program history in points (282).

 Duke

 Dougherty joined Mike Elko’s inaugural Duke staff as the special teams coordinator and tight ends coach in January 2022.

+Texas A&M

+On December 30th, 2023, it was announced that Dougherty would join Mike Elko's staff as Special Teams Coordinator.
+It would be the first special teams coordinator that the Aggies would have employed since 2018, as they did not have a full time assistant for the position for 5 seasons under former head coach Jimbo Fisher.